valtimo-platform/valtimo-documentation/release-notes/major10/10.0.0/valtimo-frontend-libraries.md

   Angular has been upgraded from version 13 to version 14.
 [This version supports many new features](https://blog.angular.io/angular-v14-is-now-available-391a6db736af).
   To be able to use the libraries with this new version, please refer to [the migration page for this release](migration.md).

+* **Carbon design system**

+  The interface shell (top bar, sidebars, page layout) has been refactored to make use of the [Carbon design system](https://carbondesignsystem.com/).
+  Future features will be built using Carbon components, and existing components will be gradually replaced by Carbon components.
+Implementations are also recommended to make use of Carbon components.

+  Refer to [this page](migration.md) for instructions on how to adjust your implementation to work with Carbon.

+  Refer to [this page](/reference/user-interface/carbon-design-system.md) for an explanation on how the Carbon design system is implemented.

 * **Dependency upgrades**

   Many dependencies in the libraries have been upgraded to the latest versions.
 To be able to use the libraries with